-Milk collection and sample preparation to compare the efficiencies of UV-C with pasteurisation meticulously executed within a 30-minute timeframe following milking.
+Milk collection and sample preparation to compare the efficiencies of ultraviolet-C with pasteurisation

+In this experimental setup, samples with a high bacterial count exceeding 4 Log 10 CFU/mL, referred to as HRAW, were selected for analysis.
+Immediately following the milking process, the fresh milk samples were promptly transported from the dairy farm.
+The experimental protocol was meticulously executed within a 30-minute timeframe following milking.
 The HRAW milk samples were categorized into three distinct groups: the first underwent UV-C irradiation, the second was processed through thermal pasteurization in an open system, and the third remained untreated, serving as the control group.
 The pasteurization was performed using metal plates and hot water, heating the milk to at least 72°C for a duration of no less than 15 seconds, followed by rapid cooling (Deák, 2014).
 Following the treatments, milk samples were gathered at 30, 60, 90, and 72-hour intervals.
 At each interval, samples were obtained from every treatment group, each with a volume of 30 mL, aiming to fortify the reliability of our findings.
 To guarantee consistency and robustness in our results, this sampling procedure was meticulously replicated three times during the experiment.
-Immediately after collection, the TBAR values of the samples were assessed to determine oxidative stability.
+Immediately after collection, the thiobarbituric acid reactive substances (TBARS) values of the samples were assessed to determine oxidative stability.
 To ensure the integrity of our experimental setup, all samples were refrigerated at a constant 4°C throughout the experiment.
 This strategy ensured that the samples were preserved in a controlled environment, thereby reducing any possible variations that might impact the study's findings.